valhuber/Logic-Bank/README.md

 ```

 Login: user = admin, password = p

+You can
+1. Navigate to Order 11011
+2. Change the Shipped Date
+    * The app has been [configured](../../wiki/Flask-App-Builder-Integration) to activate the rules
+    * The logic for this update is interesting, [explored here](../../wiki/home#example-ship-order---pruning-adjustment-and-cascade)

 ##### Iteration - Automatic Ordering
 Rules are _self-organizing_ - they recognize their interdependencies,